Waseda WeeklyWaseda Weekly

 --Please tell us the thoughts behind this year's catchphrase "Yumehibike".

-Samizo: Before creating a catchphrase, we, Waseda Festival Executive Committee, create a theme for the year.
-This year's theme is "Dreams bloom, sprouting tomorrow."
-At Waseda, there are many people who are active in student club activities, are enthusiastic about something, and are pursuing what they want to do.
-I think it's the best in Japan in terms of diversity.
+Samizo: Before we create a catchphrase, we, WASEDASAI Executive Committee, create a theme for the year.
+This year's theme is "Dreams Bloom, Buds for Tomorrow."
+Waseda has many active student club activities, people who are passionate about something, and people who continue to pursue what they want to do.
+I think Waseda has the highest level of diversity in Japan.

 --What is the “unchanging Waseda-ness”?